JeroenDMulder/predicting-PTSD-using-LGCM/README.md

-# Supplementary materials to Alting van Geusau, Mulder, and Matthijssen (under review)
+# Supplementary materials to Alting van Geusau, Mulder, and Matthijssen (2021)

 These online supplementary materials provide the R- and *lavaan*-code for preparing and analyzing the data, respectively.
+The website can be found at [https://jeroendmulder.github.io/predicting-PTSD-using-LGCM](https://jeroendmulder.github.io/predicting-PTSD-using-LGCM).
+The main manuscript can be found at [https://doi.org/10.3390/jcm10184152](https://doi.org/10.3390/jcm10184152).

 ### Prerequisites